You are here:

 Knee problems can be the result of disease or injury.

 Like any joint, the knee is composed of bones and cartilage, ligaments, tendons, and muscles.
-Take a closer look at the different parts of the knee in the diagram below.
+Take a closer look at the different parts of the knee in the illustration below.

 The knee joint is the junction of three bones: the femur (thigh bone or upper leg bone), the tibia (shin bone or larger bone of the lower leg), and the patella (kneecap).
 The patella is 2 to 3 inches wide and 3 to 4 inches long.
 It sits over the other bones at the front of the knee joint and slides when the knee moves.
 It protects the knee and gives leverage to muscles.